jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) any statutory declaration made by the candidate received under section 49(4)(b).
 (5)
 (6) The Electoral Commission shall give a receipt in writing for every list accepted by the Electoral Commission.
-(7) Where a list under this section is submitted by a political party that has a logo registered under section 67A, the secretary of that political party may submit with the list a copy of the logo so registered for inclusion—
+(7) Where a list under this section is submitted by a political party that has a logo registered under section 71F, the secretary of that political party may submit with the list a copy of the logo so registered for inclusion—
   (a) on the left-hand side of the ballot paper beside the name of that party on the party vote part of the ballot paper; and (b) on the right-hand side of the ballot paper beside the name of any constituency candidate of that party (if any) on the electorate vote part of the ballot paper.
 (8) Every logo submitted under this section—
   (a) must be submitted to the Electoral Commission not later than noon on the date specified in the writ for the election of constituency candidates as the latest date for the nomination of constituency candidates; and
-  (b) may be submitted by hand, post, or facsimile transmission.
+  (b) may be submitted by hand, post, or electronically.

 ### 127A Deposit by party secretary
 (1) If a secretary of a political party submits a list under section 127, he or she must pay to the Electoral Commission, no later than noon on nomination day, a deposit of $1,000 (inclusive of goods and services tax).
 (2) The deposit must be paid by—
-  (a) direct credit to a bank account nominated by the Electoral Commission; or (b) bank cheque; or
+  (a) direct credit to a bank account nominated by the Electoral Commission; or (b) bank cheque.
-  (c) bank draft.
 (3) The deposit is forfeit and must be paid into a Crown Bank Account if the party neither— (a) receives in total at least 0.5% of the total number of all party votes received by all the parties listed on the part of the ballot paper that relates to the party vote; nor
   (b) wins a constituency seat.